LogoCoatedMagnets

 Cross-source conflicts must be resolved before procurement lock.

-DHS 2024 comparison data lists Axon Body 4 ingress as IP67, while current Axon official materials state IP68 for the camera body.
-Treat this as a revision-control check, not a rounding error.
+DHS 2024 comparison data lists Axon Body 4 ingress as IP67, while current Axon official materials state IP68 for the camera body, and BOBLOV M5 listings expose conflicting battery values on the same product page.
+Treat these as revision-control checks, not rounding errors.

 Safety and policy constraints are part of the mount decision.